jrstew/jrstew.github.io/_pages/teaching_and_mentoring.md

 </li>
 <li>
 STA 6448 <i>Advanced Probability and Inference II</i><br>
 The second semester of a two semester measure theoretic probability sequence for students enrolled in the statistics and biostatistics Ph.D. programs.
+The course focuses on advanced convergence concepts for random vectors, advanced central limit theorems, including finite-sample error bounds to the normal approximation, an introduction to statistical optimization, focusing on  in maximum likelihood estimation and M-estimation, and additioanl selected topics.
 This course is a required course for the Ph.D. in statistics and biostatistics.
 </li>
 </ul>